tlswg/tls13-spec/draft-ietf-tls-tls13.md

   Servers MUST NOT use any value more than 604800 seconds (7 days).
   The value of zero indicates that the ticket should be discarded immediately.
-Clients MUST NOT cache session tickets for longer than 7 days, regardless of the ticket_lifetime.
-It MAY delete the ticket earlier based on local policy.
+Clients MUST NOT cache session tickets for longer than 7 days, regardless of the ticket_lifetime and MAY delete the ticket earlier based on local policy.
 A server MAY treat a ticket as valid for a shorter period of time than what is stated in the ticket_lifetime.